We make it easy for your company to hire smart, dedicated and young talent from BAME backgrounds

 Creative Access has a strong network over over 770 BAME candidates that we have placed in internships since 2012.
 We can advertise within this network and put forward experienced candidates who are reference-checked for roles at your organisation.

 Creative Access has a highly experienced team, with a track record of delivering exceptional employer training.

 You will need to develop a training schedule for each intern you take on (we can offer guidance and provide a template schedule).

 You’ll also need to allow your intern time to attend their induction day and monthly evening masterclasses.

 You will need to commit to paying your intern a training allowance which equates to the National Living Wage.

 You will also need to make a financial contribution to Creative Access either via our annual subscription packages, or one-off payments.
 More information available on enquiry.

-Interns should be issued with a training contract that outlines the conditions of the internship.
+Interns should be issued with a contract that outlines the conditions of the internship.
 Ideally you will use a training contract.
 We can provide template training contracts for employer partners.

 All employer partners are expected to provide interns with a line manager, who they directly report to about their duties, and a senior-level mentor who can offer additional support and guidance, particularly around securing full time employment.